QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 ```

 ## The Shell Grain
 The Shell grain is an asset-agnostic grain that allows you to run bash/python3 commands as part of your environment’s launch and/or teardown.
-It’s useful if you need to prepare or clean up your environment’s cloud infrastructure as part of the deployment of other grains.
+It’s useful if you need to prepare or clean up your environment’s cloud infrastructure as part of the deployment.
 For example, you could use this grain to run "datree" validations on a Kubernetes grain’s asset, or perhaps back up/clone a DB before environment deployment.
 ```yaml”
 grains:
   validate: